-Lionel Messi could leave for FREE if Catalonia gain independence and Barcelona lose spot in La Liga – Daily Mail
+La Liga: More details of Messi’s release clause emerge – Daily Post Nigeria

 |

+He will also leave free if Catalonia's independence push resulted in Barca exiting Spain's top flight, and not joining either the English Premier League, the Bundesliga or Serie A. El Mundo reported this on Friday citing a clause in his new contract …

-Lionel Messi could leave for FREE if Catalonia gain independence and Barcelona lose spot in La Liga
+Messi could leave Barcelona for free post Catalonia independence – report

 Do you have something awesome to share with the world?
 Click here to share